GottaYotta/PixelSDK/README.md

 ### Videos
 The below example presents the EditController with two AVAssets named "test.mov" and "test2.mp4" and sets the initial primary filter to Sepulveda.
 These two assets will become segments of the video in their respective order.

 You can also manually pass a renderSize into the Session initializer.
-For more information see the [Session](https://www.pixelsdk.com/docs/latest/Classes/Session.html) documentation.
+For more information see [Session](https://www.pixelsdk.com/docs/latest/Classes/Session.html) documentation.

 ```swift
 let asset1 = AVAsset(url: Bundle.main.url(forResource: "test", withExtension: "mov")!)